TPedron/nhl_api_project/README.md

 ## Setup

 First, if you don't already have it installed, please install Docker following the steps at https://docs.docker.com/install/.
-You will also need the docker-compose tool which can be installed easily through a package manager such as brew with brew install docker-compose.
+You will also need the docker-compose tool which can be installed easily through a package manager such as brew with `brew install docker-compose`.

 Next, run git clone `https://github.com/TPedron/nhl_api_project.git` to clone the repository to your local machine, then continue on to each subsection below.